Health Library

 Call your surgeon if you have these symptoms:

-• Fever of 100.4°F (38.0°C) or higher, or as directed by your provider
+• Fever of 100.4°F (38.0°C) or higher, or as advised by your provider

 • Redness, pain, or fluid leaking at the incision site

-• Yellow color to your skin or eyes
+• Yellow color to your skin or eyes (jaundice)

 • Severe pain or cramping in your belly